Compiling and Installing Snowmix.

 Installing Snowmix:

-From Snowmix version 0.5.0 and newer, Snowmix is supposed to be installed before running.
+From Snowmix version 0.5.0, Snowmix is supposed to be installed before running.
 You can technically run Snowmix without installing it by setting the enviroment variable SNOWMIX to the base of Snowmix's directory.
 However then you are on your own.
-To install you need to execute the following command:
+So to install you need to execute the following command:

 $ make install